vocksel/studio-bridge-cli/README.md

 The server hosting the contents of your project are served up as JSON at the above URL.
 With `HttpService.HttpEnabled` set to `true` in your game, you can now use the plugin to sync the files to Studio.

 The [main repository][main-repo] has a much more comprehensive example, along with full details on how to structure your projects so everything shows up in the right places.

+## Contributing

+Clone the repo to your computer and run `npm link` so the `studio-bridge` command points to your development copy.

+From there you can modify the CLI itself, or the innerworkings of the server.

+- `bin` contains the CLI's code.
+- `lib` contains the server, along with modules for constructing the JSON hierarchy from files.